xiaogaogaoxiao/drl_mppo/README.md

 - specifies the simulation process for the different agents

 #### param_optimization.py
-- implement random search parameter optimization
+- implements random search parameter optimization

 #### main_*.py
 - main files take the input parameters for the agents and the environment, train the agent, and compare the trained agent strategy against three benchmark strategies on the same return series